aspose-total/Aspose.Total-Products/total/en/android-java/conversion/docx-to-pot/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCX to POT in Android Apps or Online App" h2="DOCX to POT conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

 Are you an Android developer looking to add a document conversion feature to your application?
-[Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) File Format Automation libraries can help you automate the document conversion process in your Android applications.
-In order to convert DOCX file to POT, you can first use document manipulation API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/) to convert DOCX file format to HTML.
-After that by using PowerPoint API [Aspose.Slides for Android Java](https://products.aspose.com/slides/android-java/), you can create a new Presentation, write HTML content in it, and save it as POT.
+Aspose.Total for Android via Java File Format Automation libraries can help you automate the document conversion process in your Android applications.
+This library provides a comprehensive set of APIs to work with a wide range of file formats, including Microsoft Office, OpenOffice, PDF, HTML, and many more.

+In order to convert DOCX file to POT, you can first use document manipulation API Aspose.Words for Android Java to convert DOCX file format to HTML.
+This API provides a wide range of features to manipulate documents, such as creating, editing, converting, and printing documents.
+After that by using PowerPoint API Aspose.Slides for Android Java, you can create a new Presentation, write HTML content in it, and save it as POT.
+This API provides a comprehensive set of features to work with PowerPoint presentations, such as creating, editing, converting, and printing presentations.

+Aspose.Total for Android via Java File Format Automation libraries can help you automate the document conversion process in your Android applications.
+It provides a comprehensive set of APIs to work with a wide range of file formats, allowing you to easily convert DOCX file to POT.
+With the help of Aspose.Words for Android Java and Aspose.Slides for Android Java, you can easily create a new Presentation, write HTML content in it, and save it as POT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}